University of Southern California

 .(JavaScript must be enabled to view this email address)

-Dr. Sandy Takata completed her PhD in Occupational Science in December 2022.
-Her dissertation, entitled “Precision Care to Optimize Safe Return to Function Following Surgical Flexor Tendon Repair,” represents foundational work to develop and validate a sonographic imaging protocol to support therapists and patients as they engage in the co-occupation of rehabilitation and recovery following surgical flexor tendon repairs in the hand.
-During her tenure in the MSOP lab, Dr. Takata received nearly $115,000 in research funding that included an NIH F31 predoctoral fellowship and grants from the American Society of Hand Therapists and the Society for Diagnostic Medical Sonography Foundation.
-She contributed to 6 peer-reviewed manuscripts, receiving the First Time Author Award from the Journal of Hand Therapy, and she provided 25 conference presentations, being selected as a finalist for the New Investigator Award by the American Institute of Ultrasound in Medicine.
+Sandy Takata completed her PhD in Occupational Science in December 2022.
+Her dissertation, entitled “Precision Care to Optimize Safe Return to Function Following Surgical Flexor Tendon Repair,” represents foundational work toward developing and validating a sonographic imaging protocol to support therapists and patients as they engage in the co-occupation of rehabilitation and recovery following surgical flexor tendon repairs in the hand.
+During her tenure in the MSOP lab, Dr. Takata received nearly $115,000 in research funding, including an NIH F31 predoctoral fellowship and grants from the American Society of Hand Therapists and the Society for Diagnostic Medical Sonography Foundation.
+She contributed to 6 peer-reviewed manuscripts, received the First-Time Author Award from the Journal of Hand Therapy, and provided 25 conference presentations, being selected as a finalist for the New Investigator Award by the American Institute of Ultrasound in Medicine.
 Dr. Takata’s first placement following graduation was as a Postdoctoral Scholar at Cedars-Sinai Medical Center.

 Kryztopher Tung